 Things to do in Harlem

 Aloft Harlem offers easy access to all the best things to see in New York City.
-Visit Aloft Harlem and enjoy all the fun things to do in New York, including the vibrant Harlem area, famous for jazz music, historic establishments, and diverse dining options.
+Visit today and enjoy all the fun things to do in Harlem, including jazz music, historic establishments, and diverse dining options.
 Afterwards, head back to your loft-inspired guest room and enjoy a relaxing night's rest.

 - Yankee Stadium (2.4 mi.): Stadium located in the Bronx, a borough of New York City.
 Serves as the home ballpark for the New York Yankees of Major League Baseball (MLB), and the home stadium of New York City FC of Major League Soccer (MLS).